SixArm/consulting-agreement/README.md

 or previous release was requested or uses which exceed the uses allowed pursuant to a permission or release.

-### Referenceability

-Consultee agrees to be generally available as a reference for Consultant.

-### Displayability

-Consultee agrees Consultant may display non-confidential results of Work in Consultant's portfolio.

 ### Copyright and license for the Work

 Copyright for the Work is in Consultant's name unless otherwise specified.